howtographql/howtographql/content/backend/graphql-node-typescript/9-subscriptions.md

 1. Subscription resolvers are wrapped inside an object and need to be provided as the value for a `subscribe` field.
 You also need to provide another field called `resolve` that actually returns the data from the data emitted by the `AsyncIterator`.

-To get started with a new event, first we need to make sure it's declared correctly by the `PubSubChannels`.
+To get started with a new event, first make sure it's declared correctly by the `PubSubChannels`.
 In this case, you are going to declare an event called `NEW_LINK`, and use the created `Link` object as payload.

 <Instruction>